 Software and Information Technology

 Lexington, Kentucky, has a unique mix software and information technology companies.
-Home to industry leaders such as Xerox, IBM, Hewlett Packard, and the world headquarters of Lexmark, Lexington also has a thiriving group of software startups and entrepreneurs.
+Home to industry leaders such as Conduent, IBM, Hewlett Packard, and the world headquarters of Lexmark, Lexington also has a thiriving group of software startups and entrepreneurs.
 With such a diverse cast of business in the industry Lexington is an ideal location for IT and software businesses.

 Industry Leaders in Lexington